kolbymanginohealthcraft/market-mover/MAPBOX_IMPLEMENTATION.md

-# MapLibreTab Implementation
+# ProviderListingTab Implementation

 ## Overview

-The `MapLibreTab` component is a high-performance alternative to the Leaflet-based `NearbyTab` component.
+The `ProviderListingTab` component is a high-performance alternative to the Leaflet-based `NearbyTab` component.
 It uses MapLibre GL JS for better rendering performance, especially when handling thousands of provider markers. **MapLibre GL JS is completely free and open source - no API tokens or credit cards required!**

 ## Key Features